shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 # Introduction

-In the existing tutorials about Solana, we understood how we make smart contracts (or _programs_, as we say in the Solana ecosystem) and mint tokens and NFTs.
-However, a Dapp is incomplete without a frontend, and we cannot reach a wider audience unless we host it on the web.
-So, in this tutorial, we will understand how to develop the frontend for Solana programs and make beautiful web apps effortlessly with the help of Chakra UI.
+Many existing tutorials about Solana focus on writing _programs_ (commonly known as smart contracts on other blockchains), minting tokens or NFTs - however a decentralized app is incomplete without an interface and needs to be hosted on the web to reach a wider audience.
+In this tutorial, we will explain how to develop a frontend interface for Solana programs and how to make beautiful web apps with the help of Chakra UI.

 The code for this tutorial is available in the repository [https://github.com/kanav99/solana-boilerplate](https://github.com/kanav99/solana-boilerplate).
-The tutorial is split into parts, and each part has a commit specific to it on the repository, mentioned at the end of the part.
-Do a `git checkout <commit hash>` or just click on the hash to refer to the code at that checkpoint.
+Each part of the tutorial refers to the repository, which is mentioned at the end of the part.
+If you are comfortable with using git on the commandline, you can `git checkout <commit hash>` or just click on the link to the code to refer to the code at that checkpoint.

 # Prerequisites

 - Have a basic understanding of Solana backend and have gone through the helloworld example [here](https://github.com/solana-labs/example-helloworld).

-- This is a long and conceptual tutorial - we explain many small niches and concepts behind the code we write.
-It is recommended for the reader to get a spare hour to understand the tutorial thoroughly.
+- A basic understanding of React.js is required.

 # Requirements

 For this tutorial, we need the following software installed -

-- NPM and node.js
-- Rust and Solana CLI
+- Node.js version 14.18.1 or higher
+- The Rust toolchain, which can be found at [https://rustup.rs](https://rustup.rs)
+- The Solana CLI, which can be found at [https://docs.solana.com/cli/install-solana-cli-tools](https://docs.solana.com/cli/install-solana-cli-tools)
-- A Solana Wallet (like Phantom, Solflare etc.)
+- A Solana Wallet (like Phantom, Solflare, etc.), check out the Wallet guide [here](https://docs.solana.com/wallet-guide).

 # Create an empty Chakra App

-- Create an empty Chakra UI using the Create-React-App template.
+To get started, we will create an empty Chakra UI app using `create-react-app`, which is a program used to set up a React development environment and generate a starting point from templates.
+Run the following commands in your terminal:

 ```
 npx create-react-app solana-boilerplate --template @chakra-ui
 cd solana-boilerplate
 ```

-- This creates a scaffolding for a simple web app, with `src/App.js` file containing a rotating Logo.
-We don't need that, so we reduce the file to -
+- This creates a scaffolding for a simple web app with the main file of the application, `src/App.js`, containing a welcome message and a rotating Logo.
+We don't need that, so let's remove the existing contents of App.js and replace it with the following:

 ```jsx
 import React from "react";